RayZh-hs/neutronic/design/online-ui-design.md

 5. Difficulty rating (1-5 stars)

 The search bar and filters are at the top of the level browser page.

-## Album Browser

-A custom album is a collection of levels created by a user.
-The albums are browseable and filterable in a similar manner to levels, with the exception that the demo screen shows the album card instead.

 ## Solution Browser